kretzsch/MGRoguelike/README.md

 6. **Projectile**
    - Represents a projectile fired by a weapon.
    - Handles collisions and applies damage to objects implementing the IDamageable interface.

-This flowchart illustrates the relationship between the different classes and how they interact with each other, particularly focusing on the loading and usage of weapons from the main menu to the playable scene.

 ## Installation